mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Is he a BYU student?”
 I asked.

 “Yeah.
 He’s doing an internship in Washington DC right now though.”
-He continued, “So tell me more about your Gyuna!
+He continued, “So tell me more about your friend Gyuna!
 What do you like about her?
 What kinds of stuff do you do together?”

 “Well, we have a CS class together, so we usually work on the labs together.
 She makes good food, so she’ll sometimes invite me over to have dinner with her.
 On the weekends, she sometimes goes to Rexburg to meet her boyfriend, and he sometimes comes down here to Provo.
 The three of us usually hang out over the weekends together.
 I think she’s been a really good friend to me because she talks to me.
 I don’t feel like a lot of people are like that to me.
 I’d say my love language is when people talk to me, and she’s good at that.”

-“When I get comfortable around people, I’m a very touchy person.”
+“When I get comfortable around people, I’m a very touchy person,” Kent said.
 I thought about how Gyuna’s love language was physical touch as well.
 But unlike how cringy I thought it was that Gyuna would touch me, I didn’t think I’d mind Kent being touchy.
 He was really nice, he seemed smart, and I felt like I vibed with him.

 Wait.
 I felt like I wouldn’t mind if Kent was touchy?
 Where did that feeling come from?

 “But it really does sound like you and Gyuna are tight,” Kent continued.
 “I think she’d be a great person to talk to.
 And I’m here as well if you need to talk.
 I know it can be hard.
 It’s definitely a journey.”

 Kent and I had been at the library for about four hours, at which point I needed to leave to attend a data science leadership meeting.
 “Well, I think I’ll need to go,” I said.
 “It’s a Zoom meeting, but I think I’ll chill in the Talmage since that’s where we usually meet.”

 “No worries!
 It was really nice to meet you!”

 “Do you want to plan something to do later?”